-The increased stakes and heightened impacts of the railway worker strikes resulted in an increase in the severity of the response-this time, rather than taking the striking unions to court, corporate leaders resorted to force almost immediately.23 When local police forces and state militias-many of them holding sympathies to the cause of the striking workers24-were unable or unwilling to enact the will of corporate leaders, the leaders turned to recently inaugurated President Rutherford B. Hayes.25 Indebted to the corporate leaders who had supported his presidential campaign, President Hayes authorized federal troops to suppress the strikes-a rarely used option-and the Great Strike marked the first time federal troops were used on a nationwide scale to quash a strike.26
+The increased stakes and heightened impacts of the railway worker strikes resulted in an increase in the severity of the response-this time, rather than taking the striking unions to court, corporate leaders resorted to force almost immediately.
+When local police forces and state militias-many of them holding sympathies to the cause of the striking workers-were unable or unwilling to enact the will of corporate leaders, the leaders turned to recently inaugurated President Rutherford B. Hayes.
+Indebted to the corporate leaders who had supported his presidential campaign, President Hayes authorized federal troops to suppress the strikes-a rarely used option-and the Great Strike marked the first time federal troops were used on a nationwide scale to quash a strike.

-President Hayes's decision to acquiesce to the demands of railway corporations and authorize the use of federal force would ultimately end the strikes, but not without bloodshed,27 destruction of property,28 and the garnering of much public support for the unions.29 The victory of the corporations would prove to be a Pyrrhic one, as the landscape of labor relations had been forever changed.30 It had become clear to the workers that they could not rely on the current governmental institutions to side with their interests over those of the wealthy railway owners,31 and it had become clear to the nation's elite that the influence and power of a unified working class could have devastating results for the country.32 agreement to not join one34-a practice that would later become known as a "yellow-dog contract."35 Workers who had lost faith in elected public officials turned to the ballot box in order to secure their rights.36 And, having witnessed the existential threat that a striking railway workforce imposes on the country's economy,37 it became imperative for the political leaders to prevent such a massive strike from occurring again.
-The federal government's early attempts to mediate the interests of the railway owners and workers would take place through a series of failed legislation that ultimately culminated in the still extant RLA in 1926.38
+President Hayes's decision to acquiesce to the demands of railway corporations and authorize the use of federal force would ultimately end the strikes, but not without bloodshed, destruction of property, and the garnering of much public support for the unions.
+The victory of the corporations would prove to be a Pyrrhic one, as the landscape of labor relations had been forever changed.
+It had become clear to the workers that they could not rely on the current governmental institutions to side with their interests over those of the wealthy railway owners, and it had become clear to the nation's elite that the influence and power of a unified working class could have devastating results for the country.

+Responses to the new landscape were mixed; some industrialists raised wages in order to keep their workers happy and loyal, while others like Andrew Carnegie saw only the dangerous aspects of unions and conditioned hiring workers on their agreement to not join one-a practice that would later become known as a "yellow-dog contract."
+Workers who had lost faith in elected public officials turned to the ballot box in order to secure their rights.
+And, having witnessed the existential threat that a striking railway workforce imposes on the country's economy, it became imperative for the political leaders to prevent such a massive strike from occurring again.
+The federal government's early attempts to mediate the interests of the railway owners and workers would take place through a series of failed legislation that ultimately culminated in the still extant RLA in 1926.